 The Japanese narcissus originated from the cluster narcissus, which traveled from the Mediterranean to China (before the Sui and Tang dynasties) via the Silk Road and was then selectively bred.
 In Japan, although the exact time is unknown, it is believed to have arrived or drifted ashore in ancient times (Fukui Prefecture Tourism and Sales Department, Cultural Promotion Division, 2019).
 It has been cultivated for ornamental purposes since ancient times, and is now found growing wild along the coasts from Kanto westward to Kyushu (Hayashi et al., 2013).

-In other words, the Japanese daffodil is native to China!
-It's a very confusing name.It's likely that this plant has become feral, and the name was probably given in an era when its exact origin was unknown, but let's all understand it correctly today.
+In short, the Japanese daffodil is native to China!
+It's a very confusing name.
+It's probably a name given at a time when it had become naturalized and its exact origin was unknown, but let's make sure we understand it correctly now.

 On the other hand, the term "narcissus" does not refer to a single biological species.
 In this case, two meanings are possible.